Relativ-IT/Update-CoreOS/README.md

 - Will get latest history file from artefact server (the PXE/TFTP server)
 - Will `matrix` `Update.sh` options in order to use it and ...
 - Will get downloads from `Update.sh` and upload them to PXE/TFTP server via ssh
-- And save `--history` file to keep in memory of latest downloaded artefacts versions
+- And save `--history` file to keep in memory the latest downloaded artefacts versions

 ## coreos.json